Economic Rent

 Allocation of Natural Resources

 So how are these resources allocated?
-Because these natural resources are freely available, governments often sell these resources in auctions, so that they are sold to the highest bidder, who presumably can make the most productive use of the resource.
-At the same time, the government can use the revenue from the economic rent for the benefit of all instead of allowing a few individuals to profit from a free resource.
+Because these natural resources are freely available, governments often sell these resources in auctions to the highest bidder, who presumably can make the most productive use of the resource.
+Meanwhile, the government can use the revenue from the economic rent for the benefit of all instead of allowing a few individuals to profit from a free resource.
 Allowing the ownership of natural resources also prevents the tragedy of the commons, where people deplete a resource without regard to preserving the resource or to find its most productive use.

-The highest bidder will be the one who projects that his use of the natural resource will produce a product most desired by society, so that he will be able to earn the maximum revenue obtainable from that resource.
-Because the bidder projects higher revenue for his use of the resource, he is willing to pay a higher price.
+The highest bidder projects that their use of the natural resource will produce a product most desired by society, allowing them to earn the maximum revenue obtainable from that resource.
+Because the bidder projects higher revenue for their use of the resource, they are willing to pay a higher price.
 So even though the supply of land is perfectly inelastic, the demand for land depends on its productivity.
 Although economic rent is not an opportunity cost for the economy, because the land is there regardless of what the economy does with it, it is to the buyer, since the buyer must choose among the many possible investments that can be made.
 This is why if someone buys an acre of land in Manhattan, they will build a skyscraper — not a house — because they can earn so much more money from renting out a skyscraper then they could from renting out a house.

 Henry George and the Land Tax